 journals that may include writing, drawing, photographs, or other

 artifacts created during the course.
 The course will culminate with

 materials prepared for presentations and/or publication.
 This experience

 will provide an avenue for course participants to share their learning

 with the broader community, and will serve as documentation of our

-Return forms and payment to Office of the University Registrar, Lesley University, 29 Everett Street, Cambridge, MA, 02138.
+Return forms to the Event Manager, Carol Campos, Lesley University, 29 Everett Street, Cambridge, MA, 02138.